rtmigo/fmap_dart/README.md

 # [fmap](https://github.com/rtmigo/fmap)

-А `Map` stored in the file system.
-Equally suitable for caching and persistent storage.
+It is a `Map` data structure.
+But all of its elements are stored in files.

+This solution can be used as a cache or persistent key-value storage.

 ``` dart
 Map fmap = Fmap(directory);